 Chives are a member of the onion family.
+Growing chives is very straightforward and the plants require little care.
 They make a delicious accompaniment to potato salads and fish dishes.
 Their tight balls of purple flowers are loved by bees and humans alike.
 What’s more they can be eaten in salads along with the tangy leaves.

 Chives are a doddle to grow and take up very little space in the herb garden or vegetable patch.
 They make a great companion plant – their scent helps confuse pests such as the carrot root fly and they can even be grown in containers.

 There are two main types of chive that are commonly grown in herb gardens:

 - Common chives are the ones you are most likely to see growing.
 They grow to around 30cm tall and have a mild, onion flavour.
 They have masses of small, purple spherical flowers throughout the summer.

 - Chinese (garlic) chives grow slower than common chives.
 They have a subtle garlic flavour.
 Their flowers are white and less prolific than the common chive.

 Chives will grow in almost any soil, but ideally it should be well prepared and have organic matter such as well-rotted animal manure or homemade compost added before sowing.
 They are not fussy growers, and will thrive in full sun or partial shade.
 They can be grown from seed, from April onwards or planted in the soil.
 To grow from seed, scatter over a well-prepared bed and cover with a thin layer of soil.
 The seedlings will appear within 2 weeks; thin them to 10cm apart.